aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to FODS or Online App" h2="Export MOBI to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include MOBI to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting MOBI to FODS.

+The first step is to use Aspose.Words for .NET to export MOBI to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in various formats, including MOBI.
+It provides a comprehensive set of features for manipulating documents, including the ability to export MOBI to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to FODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in various formats, including FODS.
+It provides a comprehensive set of features for manipulating spreadsheets, including the ability to convert HTML to FODS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for .NET, developers can easily include MOBI to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting MOBI to FODS, making it easy to integrate this feature into any application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}